GeoscienceAustralia/wit_tooling/README.md

 - Popularize the names and titles of output csv and png file with the selected propoties from shape file
 - Mark not enough observations (less than 4 per year) in the plots
 - Add functionality of dumping csvs in database
+- Add functionality of zipping output pngs and csvs
+- Add auto checking sanity of the shape file
 - Fix minor bugs

 How to generate wit data with the tool